JDASoftwareGroup/kartothek/docs/guide/mutating_datasets.rst

 An example of garbage collection is shown below.
-A little above, near the end of the delete section, we removed two partitions for the dataset with uuid `partitioned_dataset`.
+A little above, near the end of the delete section, we removed two partitions for the dataset with uuid `replace_partition`.
 The removed files remain in storage but are untracked by Kartothek.
 When garbage collection is called, the files are removed.